Adam-Rohde/Adam-Rohde.github.io/Notes.md

 ### Inverse Probability Weighting (IPW)
 This note takes a look at the mechanics and intuition behind IPW as a method for achieving covariate balance and conditional ignorability.
 [Link](Notes/IPW--2021-10-13-.html)

+---

+### Code Bits
+What it sounds like.
+Bits of code that I've used over the years when I forget syntax and things - organization is not great and there is no formatting.
+Beware!
+I try to attribute where things came from and do not claim everything to be mine.
+[Python Code Bits](Notes/Python-Code-Bits.html); [R Code Bits](Notes/R-Code-Bits.html)